Brittle Minds, Fixable Activations: Understanding Belief Representations in Language Models: Experimental Setup

 \subsection{Models}

-\citet{zhu2024language} have used two models for their experiments: Mistral-7B-Instruct~\citep{jiang2023mistral} and DeepSeek-7B-Chat~\citep{bi2024deepseek} -- both being the same size and fine-tuned.
-In contrast, we study two families of LMs that offer us options in model sizes and fine-tuning: Pythia \citep{biderman2023pythia} and Llama-2 \citep{touvron2023llama}.
-While Llama-2 offers ``chat'' versions fine-tuned using supervised learning and RLHF, Pythia's open-source training set \citep{gao2020pile} ensures that there is no data leakage\footnote{Llama-2 was released later than BigToM.}.
-Additionally, we consider a version of Pythia-6.9B fine-tuned on a mixture of open-source instruction datasets \citep{wang2024far}, which we refer to as Pythia-6.9B-chat.\footnote{\url{https://huggingface.co/allenai/open-instruct-pythia-6.9b-tulu}} A summary of the models we study is reported in \Cref{tab:models_details}.
+We study two families of LMs that offer us options in model sizes and fine-tuning: Pythia \citep{biderman2023pythia} and Llama-2 \citep{touvron2023llama} -- for a total of \textbf{12 models}.
+While Llama-2 offers ``chat'' versions first trained with SFT and then RLHF, Pythia's open-source training set \citep{gao2020pile} ensures that there is no data leakage\footnote{Llama-2 was released later than BigToM.}.
+Additionally, we consider a SFT version of Pythia-6.9B trained on open-source instruction datasets \citep{wang2024far}, which we refer to as Pythia-6.9B-chat.\footnote{\url{https://huggingface.co/allenai/open-instruct-pythia-6.9b-tulu}} We provide model details in \Cref{tab:models_details}.